hemnet/nodejs-assignment/README.md

 # Node.js Technical Interview

-Thank you for advancing to the technical interview stage with Hemnet.
+Congratulations for advancing to the technical interview stage with Hemnet.

 This session is designed as a collaborative working session where we'll solve problems together, just like we do in our day-to-day work.
 You'll lead the design and implementation, while we're here to support you, answer questions, and explore ideas together.
-This is not a test of memorization — we're interested in your reasoning, how you communicate your approach, and your technical judgment.
+This is not a test of memorization, neither is it a technical show off.
+We're interested in your reasoning, how you communicate your approach, your technical judgment, and how you approach complexity.

 ## Interview Overview

 - **Format:** Live collaborative session with Hemnet engineers — think of it as pair programming with teammates
 - **Duration:** ~90 minutes total
     - 5-10 min introduction and getting to know each other
-    - 60-70 min working on the technical assignment together
+    - 70 min working on the technical assignment together
     - 10-15 min wrap-up and questions
-- **Environment:** You'll work on a small Node.js + TypeScript project that we'll share at the start.
+- **Environment:** You'll work on the Node.js + TypeScript application in this repository.
 It already runs and includes some basic functionality and tests.

+### Background information

+A company "*MediaNow*" is selling packages - Basic, Plus, and Premium.
+The price for each package is updated regularly and a pricing log is kept for all packages.

 ## What to Expect

-During the session, you'll be leading the work to extend or improve an existing part of the app — we're here to collaborate with you along the way.
+During the session, you'll be leading the work to extend or improve an existing part of the app.
+We're here to collaborate with you along the way.
 The interview is intentionally open-ended and includes both **coding** and **whiteboarding** components.
 You'll use the whiteboard together with us for:

 - Organizing your ideas and prioritizing work before coding
 - Sketching your approach to one of the requested features